ESSENTIALS GUIDE FOR PARENTS, GUARDIANS AND CAMPERS

 Medical forms must be completed (with two small photos attached) and delivered to the YMCA five days before the start of camp.
 Each camper must have a completed Medical Form (PDF).
 Photos will not be returned.

 YMCA of Northern Alberta is fully committed to safeguard the welfare of all children in its care.
-To help ensure that all children are kept safe at the YMCA, we will be asking for Photo ID to be shown for Day Camp Pick Up by the parent/guardian/identified pick up person on the medical form and sign in sheet.
-This mandatory for all YMCA Camps.
+To help ensure all children are kept safe at the YMCA, we will ask for Government-Issued Photo ID to be shown for all Day Camp pick-ups from the identified parent/guardian/pick-up person on the medical form and sign-in sheet.
+This is in effect for all YMCA Day Camps.

 Campers’ belongings should be labelled.
-The YMCA is not be responsible for any lost or stolen items.
+Although each Centre has a lost and found, campers’ belongings should be labelled.
+The YMCA is not responsible for any lost or stolen items.

-YMCA Summer Day Camps are outdoor-based programs, so every camper must bring clothing suitable for all types of weather.
-Sunscreen, a hat, and a water bottle are also necessary.
+YMCA summer day camps are outdoor-based programs, so every camper must bring clothing suitable for all types of weather.
+Spray sunscreen, a hat, and a water bottle are also necessary.
 Campers must understand the importance of sunscreen and know how to apply it before coming to camp.
 Due to the nature of sunscreen allergies, YMCA staff will not provide or apply sunscreen.

 CAMP RECREATIONAL SWIM